KTH-DD2480-Fundsoft/pdm-assignment-3/Fundsoft/report.md

 ## Overall experience

-What are your main take-aways from this project?
+### What are your main take-aways from this project?
 What did you learn?
+One thing we all realised is how difficult working in open source projects can be, as it takes a lot of time figuring out a code-base and getting used to other peoples code-style and patterns.
+We really realised during this assignment, working with `pdm`, how important documentation and comments are. `pdm` is lacking in these areas, and their onboarding does not cover all that we would like to know before we started working on the project.
+For example, how the tests are structured with fixtures and how the different modules interact.
+We learnt how Githubs workflow, with forks, is designed.

+A lot of us got some good insight into testing -- the idea of coverage and that it is an actual measurement, that can be made quite easily with a tool such as coverage or the builtin coverage in pytest, was new to a lot of us.
+We also got a good look on some practical examples of code coverage and complexity, by analysing control flow and counting branches of -- in some cases -- really complex functions.

-Is there something special you want to mention here?
+### Is there something special you want to mention here?

+We're happy with our choice of project, although we realised a bit into the assignment that some aspects of pdm where a bit unclear.
+As a result, we spent a lot of time just getting to know the code base -- more than we'd like.